TYPO3-Console/Extension/Documentation/CommandReference/DatabaseUpdateschema.rst

 `--dry-run`
    If set the updates are only collected and shown, but not executed

 - Accept value: no
 - Is value required: no
+- Is multiple: no
+- Default: false

+`--raw`
+   If set, only the SQL statements, that are required to update the schema, are printed

+- Accept value: no
+- Is value required: no